Required Forms and Waivers

 Override Rules

-Use the consent overview/admin completion screen when you need to see who is ready and who is blocked.
+Use the participant readiness/consent overview screens when you need to see who is ready and who is blocked.

 This is an operator review screen.
 The canonical workflow for changing documents still lives in Event -> Admin -> Documents.